The Relationship Between Nutrition and Blood Cancer Treatment

-In the discussion of blood cancer, nutrition is a common topic that comes into play.
-Not surprisingly, nutrition plays a pivotal role during both periods of blood cancer treatment and survivorship.
+In the discussion of blood cancer treatment, nutrition is a common topic that comes into play.
+Not surprisingly, nutrition plays a pivotal role in both blood cancer treatment and survivorship.
 Healthy nutrition is key to maintaining a strong and healthy body, which aids recovery time and nixes treatment delays.

 Eat real food.

 When it comes to healthy nutrition, the most recommended diet is plant-based.
 Unlike vegans or vegetarians, a plant-based diet heavily emphasizes the importance of plant-based foods but does not necessarily exclude animal proteins.
 Instead, the diet encourages an intake of 25% or less of animal proteins, such as dairy, meat, eggs, and fish.
 But restricting animal proteins does not mean restricting proteins altogether.
 It is important to maintain a healthy intake of proteins by eating plant-based proteins such as nuts, tofu, and beans.

 A common misconception about adopting a plant-based diet is that it means having to embrace a holistic lifestyle, complete with herbal supplements.
 Many herbal products and supplements promise a variety of nutrients and energy, but the truth is, the best source of energy comes from real food.
 A nutrient is an essential substance your body needs to survive, but can not make on its own.
 Food provides humans with a variety of different nutrients, whereas herbal products only supply a single nutrient.
 Blood cancer patients should exclude all herbal products from their diet unless they have been specially prescribed by a medical practitioner.

 Choose healthy foods.